MiracleDevs/Paradigm.Services/README.md

 Change log
 ---

+Version `2.0.10`
+- Fixed errors when parsing timespans, guids, etc.
+- Fixed tests not testing some cases and giving false positives.

 Version `2.0.9`
 - Improved `Paradigm.Services.CLI` argument parsing.
 Separated the logic to a new class, and added tests.
 Now the parser supports parameters of type: